Connections make a difference

 I made 70 dollars a month and had to spend 4 separate car rides to go to and from work every day.
 During this time I realized I have to really make the most of my time.
 I am in love with changes, trying to change things.
 I have really gotten into civil society work since I attended the Young African Leaders Initiative [Youth program supported by e.g. Barack Obama - Ed.] for a 3 month course in Nairobi, Kenya in 2017.

 When I was 15 or 16, I joined a social club for children in need.
 I would play football with them and just spend time with them.
 Kids who have nothing, no food, who need help in their lives.
 Playing with these kids made me different, it changed me.
 It made me realize how connections can make a difference in people’s lives.
 I made a difference for these kids.

 Then I met other volunteers in the club, and then we connected.
 They then helped me move on to other volunteering opportunities and activist work.
 So my connection with them made a difference for me.

 - Completed ACDEG training with ActionAid Tanzania in 2018

-- Communications intern at East Africa Civil Society Organisations’ Forum (EACSOF)
+- Communications officer at East Africa Civil Society Organisations’ Forum (EACSOF)

 Tanzania and the ACDEG